Dots for Kids Day—RING A BELL Campaign November 27 - December 1

 The goal of the RING A BELL Campaign is to raise awareness and inspire youth, their families, and communities to take positive actions in support of youth mental health.
-This year, we are asking for support from each of our province’s 49 elected members of the legislature and our 10 elected members of parliament by participating in a launch-day celebration on November 28th, 2016.
+This year, we are asking for support from each of our province’s 49 elected members of the legislature and our 10 elected members of parliament by participating in a launch-day celebration on November 27th, 2017.

-More specifically, the request is for all New Brunswick MLAs to go to a local school in their constituency on November 28th and say a few words on this important issue to students and staff during the school’s morning announcements.
+More specifically, the request is for all New Brunswick elected members to go to a local school in their constituency on November 27th and say a few words on this important issue to students and staff during the school’s morning announcements.

 By taking part in this collaborative process, we are recognizing that the Ring A Bell Campaign is a powerful example of the kind of social innovation necessary to break through the silence and stigma that often surrounds this issue.

 Whether you are a teacher, parent, student or community member, you can find everything you need to participate by following the links below with new content continuously being added.